Fadil Novalić: Early career

 Novalić is an entrepreneur and a mechanical engineer by profession.
 He is credited for reviving the automotive industry in his hometown of Gradačac after serving in the Army of the Republic of Bosnia and Herzegovina during the Bosnian War.
 While Novalić was a soldier of the 107th Gradačac brigade during the war, he lost two fingers.

 Novalić graduated from the Faculty of Mechanical Engineering at the University of Sarajevo in 1983.
 He then worked for 17 years in the company TMD "Gradačac Famos", going from constructor to director.
 In 2000, he moved on to head the company TMD "Automotive Industry" ("Cimos" TMD).
 Novalić was dismissed from Cimos in 2013 for alleged abuse of powers, despite protests by employees in his support.
 He also founded at least seven other companies, including "Supfina".
 He was on the supervisory boards of the companies "Wagner - Automotive" and "Namještaj" d.d.
 Novalić also chaired the Association of Businessmen of Gradačac and football club Zvijezda Gradačac.

 He has been a member of the Party of Democratic Action (SDA) since 2015, and has even before been the chairman of the Board of the Council for Economic and Financial Policy of the Party.
 Novalić has been a member of the SDA Presidency also since 2015.
 He has authored much of the SDA's economic programme.

-Federal Prime Minister (2015–present)
+Federal Prime Minister (2015–2023)

-In March 2015, Novalić was appointed by the SDA to head the government of the Federation of Bosnia and Herzegovina entity, in coalition with the Croatian Democratic Union (HDZ BiH).
-He remained in office after the 2018 general election, since the formation of a new government has been blocked by the HDZ BiH.
+In March 2015, Novalić was appointed by the SDA to head the government of the Federation of Bosnia and Herzegovina entity, in coalition with the Croatian Democratic Union.
+He remained in office after the 2018 general election, due to the political parties in the Federation failing to form a new government.